osisoft/OCS-Docs/Documentation/SequentialDataStore/Quick_Start.md

 #### Step 5: Create a stream

-An SdsStream has an associated SdsType and stores a stream of events or objects that take the shape of that type.
+An SdsStream (or stream) has an associated SdsType and stores a stream of events or objects that take the shape of that type.
-Detailed information about streams can be found in SdsStreams.
+For more information, see [Streams](xref:sdsStreams).

-Create an SdsStream of Simple events using the .NET SDS libraries as follows:
+To create a stream for simple events using the .NET client libraries, do the following:

 ```csharp
 SdsStream simpleStream = new SdsStream()